isomerpages/sp-5gacademy/resources/events/_posts/2021-07-23-post-5g-ushering-a-new-era-in-mobile-technology-lessbrgreater-15-jul-2021-1000-am.md

 ![Alt text for image on Isomer site](/images/events/events/5G%20Ushering%20a%20New%20Era%20in%20Mobile%20Technology.png)

 Thank you for your interest.
-This webinar is over.
-If you have any questions, please contact Webinar host: Temasek Polytechnic.
+This webinar is over. <br> If you have any questions, please contact Webinar host: Temasek Polytechnic.